martinkilombe/Python-Data-Analysis-Projects/Yahoo Finance Company Performance/README.md

   <h2>Volatility Analysis</h2>
   <p>Volatility is a measure of the variability or dispersion of a stock's price over a specific period.
 You calculated the volatility of each company using a suitable method, such as the standard deviation or the average true range (ATR).
-Volatility analysis helps in understanding the level of risk associated with a particular stock and provides insights into potential price fluctuations.plotted the calculated volatilities for the various companies on a chart.
+Volatility analysis helps in understanding the level of risk associated with a particular stock and provides insights into potential price fluctuations.
+Plotted the calculated volatilities for the various companies on a chart.
 This chart allowed you to compare the volatility levels among Apple, Microsoft, Netflix, Google, Amazon, and Meta.
 By examining the volatility plots, you could identify stocks with higher or lower levels of risk and make informed decisions based on your risk tolerance and investment objectives.</p>

 ![Volatility](https://github.com/martinkilombe/Python-Data-Analysis-Projects/blob/main/Yahoo%20Finance%20Company%20Performance/Volatility.png)
   <h2>Correlation Analysis</h2>